 "We had a great Get Outta Your Head workshop with Nikki Bush.
 We had a host of ladies who joined at the Women in IT networking event and they had a blast.
 It was a great session, definitely a go to event.
 If you want to see your staff making noise, connecting and having fun, Get Outta Your Head is definitely for you and your team."

-We were privileged to have you address the Transaction Capital Women’s Forum on the 29th of May 2013.
 Your “Parenting on the run” workshop was extremely well received by the attending women, many of whom provided positive feedback and felt that they had gained useful insight into how they might spend guilt free quality time with their kids.
-I believe they benefited from knowing that they are not alone and others experience similar feelings.
-They walked away with some practical tools and feeling encouraged that they can succeed at being great mothers.
-Personally I have been reminded again to give my teenage daughters my full attention during the time we have together and to manage the boundaries between work and family time carefully.
+I believe they benefited from knowing that they are not alone.
 Thank you for your entertaining and enriching contribution to our women’s group.

 You were absolutely spot on with your Evolution of Learning presentation at our Western Cape SAPA Conference.
 It was so relevant to where our educators are at and was put together in such an accessible way.
 Thank you.